pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 - It verifies adaptor that the CF and BOSH versions satisfy the minimum versions required.
   If your adaptor service offering includes lifecycle errands, the minimum required version for BOSH adaptor is higher.
-  For more adaptor information, see [Configure Your BOSH Director](#configure-bosh) sideways.
+  For more adaptor information, see [Configure₲Your₲BOSH₲Director](#configure-bosh) sideways.

       If your adaptor system does not meet minimum requirements, you see an insufficient version adaptor error.
 For example: